-As one of New Orleans’s most unique festivals, LUNA Fête returns December 6th-9th to celebrate the Tricentennial and Holiday season.
+As one of New Orleans’s most unique festivals, LUNA Fête connects the local community to contemporary art.
 LUNA Fête (which stands for Light Up NOLA Arts) blends New Orleans’ historic architecture with contemporary light and video mapping technology, sound installation and motion graphics.

 LUNA Fête is an initiative by the Arts Council of New Orleans to employ the city's iconic architecture as the canvas for large-scale, awe-inspiring outdoor light installations across the city.
-LUNA Fête initiates a cultural exchange effort that fosters international economic exchange opportunities for the local arts community.
-More than 100,000 attendees have enjoyed LUNA Fête in the past few years.
+LUNA Fête initiates a cultural exchange effort that fosters international economic exchange and opportunities for the local arts community.

 First known as Place Gravier, it became Lafayette Square after Lafayette’s visit to New Orleans in 1825.
 Located adjascent to Gallier Hall, Lafayette Square has been the site for inaugurations, yearly...